Efficiency Of Soil Blocks

 After my first season playing with a soil blocker, I believe it to be a superior method for starting transplants.
 The multiple benefits of using soil blocks were evident from seed to harvest.
-Taken individually, these benefits may be marginal; but as a package they result in far superior plants from little extra effort and no extra time compared with other seed starting methods.
+Taken individually, these benefits may be marginal.
+As a package, they result in far superior plants with little extra effort and no extra time compared to other seed starting methods.

 This post may contain affiliate links, meaning we may earn a small commission off of any item purchased.